Writing and talking about my life with a diagnosis of Borderline Personality Disorder

 'I thoroughly enjoyed reading Talking About BPD.
 Anyone who reads the book with an open mind- patient, provider, family member or friend, will likely not think about BPD in the same way as they did before.
 [A] remarkable and much-needed contribution.'

-- Kevin Dawkins, Executive Producer, BPDVideo.com
+- Kevin Dawkins, BPDVideo.com

 'This is a book truly like no other in existence at the time of writing.
 For those with BPD/EUPD (or for their family/friends/partner) this will be an invaluable resource.
 It is authoritative and diligently researched and referenced, but also compassionate, validating, and kind.
 For those unable to access therapy, it will help you to understand some of the basic tools that can make living with BPD much more bearable.
 It is written in plain English and has helped me to understand some of the principles of DBT in a way I never have before.
 Thank you Rosie for writing this book, which I know will provide great comfort to readers the world over'.